tmpbci/LJ/README.md

 A software server with gui for up to 4 lasers live actions.
 Think creative like Laser "battles", planetarium,...

-No .ild file here, you run your client that generate/send point lists to LJ.
-Any redis capable programming langage is fine.
+This software is in python 2.7 but you run and write your clients separatly in any redis capable programming langage (50+ : https://redis.io/clients).

 Needs at least : an etherdream DAC connected to an ILDA laser, RJ 45 IP network (gigabits only !!  no wifi, 100 mpbs doesn't work well with several lasers)

 Nozosc : Semi modular synthetizers from Nozoids can send a lot of their inner sound curves and be displayed in many ways, i.e VCO 1 on X axis and LFO 2 on Y axis.

 The server approach is based on redis.
-One process per etherdream is spawn to : retrieve the given point list from redis, warp, resample and manage the given etherdream DAC dialog.
+One process per etherdream is spawn : to retrieve the given point list from redis, warp, resample and manage the given etherdream dialog.

 LJ supports Linux and OS X. Windows is unkown but welcome, if someone want to jump in and care about it.